 A timer could be an online Pomodoro Technique tool, a phone-based stopwatch, or a cooking

 timer.
 Even with an ergonomic chair, it is vital that you get up and move around throughout

 the day.
 Many health experts have called for workers to find ways to be active during the day,

 which helps ward off more advanced diseases down the line.
-As a remote project manager, it's
+Having a way to notify

 yourself to get up and move throughout the day is an excellent start to that.